2-generated axial algebras of Monster type: Introduction

 \begin{theorem} Let $V$ be a $2$-generated primitive axial algebra of Monster type $(\al, \bt)$ over the field $\Q(\al, \bt)$, with $\al$ and $\bt$ algebraically independent indeterminates over $\Q$.
 Then we have one of the following: \begin{enumerate} \item $V$ is the trivial algebra $\Q(\al, \bt)$ of type $1A$; \item $V$ is an algebra of type $2B$; \item $V$ is an algebra of Jordan type $\al$ of type $3C(\al)$; \item $V$ is an algebra of Jordan type $\bt$ of type $3C(\bt)$; \item $V$ is an algebra of dimension $4$ of type $3A(\al, \bt)$. \end{enumerate} In particular, $V$ is symmetric. \end{theorem}

-Recall that the fusion law $\M( \alpha, \beta)$ admits a $\Z_2$-grading $\M( \alpha, \beta)_+=\{1,0,\al\}$ and $\M( \alpha, \beta)_-=\{\bt\}$ and this implies that every axis induces an automorphism of the algebra called Miyamoto involution.
+Recall that the fusion law $\M( \alpha, \beta)$ admits a $\Z_2$-grading $\M( \alpha, \beta)_+=\{1,0,\al\}$ and $\M( \alpha, \beta)_-=\{\bt\}$ and this implies that every axis $a$ induces an automorphism of the algebra $\tau_a$ called Miyamoto involution.
 The Miyamoto group is the group generated by all Miyamoto involutions (see~\cite{KMS}).

-\begin{cor} Let $V$ be a primitive finitely generated axial algebra of Monster type $(\al, \bt)$ over the field $\Q(\al, \bt)$, with $\al$ and $\bt$ independent indeterminates over $\Q$.
-Then the Miyamoto group of $V$ is a group of $3$-transpositions. \end{cor}
+\begin{cor} Let $W$ be a primitive finitely generated axial algebra of Monster type $(\al, \bt)$ over the field $\Q(\al, \bt)$, with $\al$ and $\bt$ independent indeterminates over $\Q$.
+Then the Miyamoto group of $W$ is a group of $3$-transpositions. \end{cor}

+Finally, in Section 8 we consider the case where $(\al, \bt)=(\frac{1}{4},\frac{1}{32})$, which includes the subalgebras of the Griess algebra (whose automorphism group is the Monster group $M$) that are generated by two axes.
+These subalgebras were first described by Norton (see~\cite[Theorem 3, Section 7]{N96}\footnote{Note that, in order to to have only integers in the algebra rules, Norton used a different scaling: e.g. his 2A-axes are 8 times the Majorana axes (see~\cite[p.
+230]{ATLAS}).}) and fall into nine $M$-orbits.
+These orbits are labelled accordingly to the notation in the ATLAS for the conjugacy class in $M$ of the product of the $2A$-involutions associated to the generating axes.
+They are displayed here as the nodes of McKay's extended $E_8$ graph:

-Finally, as a consequence of Theorem~\ref{nec}, we get that the Norton-Sakuma Theorem holds in general for $2$-generated primitive axial algebra of Monster type $(\frac{1}{4},\frac{1}{32})$ over a field of characteristic zero, without any assumption on the existence of a Frobenius form.
-This fact has been also checked computationally in~\cite{Whybrow}. \begin{theorem} Every $2$-generated primitive axial algebra of Monster type $(\frac{1}{4},\frac{1}{32})$ over a field of characteristic zero is a Norton-Sakuma algebra. \end{theorem}
+In~\cite{S} Sakuma proved that Norton's classification holds more generally for certain vertex operator algebras (including the Moonshine module).
+Because of that, these algebras are now known as Norton-Sakuma algebras.
+Later this classification was extended to $2$-generated primitive axial algebras of Monster type $(\frac{1}{4},\frac{1}{32})$ over a field of characteristic zero endowed with a Frobenius form (see~\cite{IPSS10, HRS}).
+Here we prove that result in full generality, showing that the assumption on the existence of a Frobenius form can be dropped: \begin{theorem} Every $2$-generated primitive axial algebra of Monster type $(\frac{1}{4},\frac{1}{32})$ over a field of characteristic zero is a Norton-Sakuma algebra. \end{theorem}